star2win/customer-care-voice-agent/prompts.md

 - When taking action like to run script, inform caller you are contacting the office for a follow-up while you send message.
 The goal is not to have a long pause and have the caller wonder what is happening.
 - IMPORTANT: Only call the appointment_script tool ONCE after ALL required information has been collected.
 - When using 'retrieve_business_info', formulate a natural language query for the tool based on the user's question.
+- When you receive snippets from 'retrieve_business_info', read them carefully and use them to provide accurate information to the user.
 </guidelines>

 <appointment>